 Portland is gaining notoriety in the culinary and beer scenes, in a variety of circles.

 Here you’ll find more microbreweries per capita than anywhere else in the world!
-That’s right, Portland residents take their locally-brewed cold ones pretty seriously and with such a variety to choose from, everyone is bound to have their favorite from the list.
+That’s right, Portland residents take their locally-brewed cold ones pretty seriously.
+With such a variety to choose from, everyone is bound to have their favorite from the list.
 A nice ice breaker when you meet new friends here, perhaps?

 Food carts are a big part of Portland culture, dating back all the way to 1912 when the city first started making space for them.
-These days, you’ll find food carts on street corners, and even full “collections” of them gathered into beautiful outdoor dining spaces with a variety of food (and local beers, of course) to suit everyone’s taste.
+These days, you’ll find food carts on many street corners.
+You’ll even find full “collections” of them gathered into beautiful outdoor dining spaces with a variety of food (and local beers, of course) to suit everyone’s taste.

-Speaking of tastes, vegans and vegetarians will be warmly embraced in Portland, which has the largest number of options for diners in the US.
+Speaking of tastes, vegans and vegetarians will be warmly embraced in Portland.
+The city boasts the largest number of options for diners in the US.
 You (or your vegan guests) won’t be ordering the “house salad, no dressing” in this city.
 That is unless it’s by choice!

 City of bookworms?